 Asphalt shingles are made of fiberglass layers that have been saturated with asphalt and have been treated with a layer of granules, which allow them to reflect ultraviolet light.
 They have been in use for many years.
 And with approximately 75% of the market share, they’re still the top-selling roofing product in the country.
 However, its dominance has been steadily shrinking.

-Metal roofing has made a great deal of advances in the last 30 years, and there are many options with regard to appearance and performance.
+Metal roofing has made many advances in the last 30 years, and there are many options with regard to appearance and performance.
 Most of the market share that asphalt shingles lost has been taken over by metal.
 In fact, it makes up approximately 15% of new roofs in the United States.
 With options that can last up to 100 years, metal roofs can give you an incredible amount of durability.
 And the maintenance costs are much lower than many other materials.
-You will, however, have to pay more up front if you want to use this option in your home.
+You will, however, have to pay more upfront if you want to use this option in your home.

 Slate is a classic roofing option that has been imitated by asphalt, composite, and metal shingles.
 It also offers a type of luxury and sustainability that’s truly second-to-none.
 Most of the slate being produced in the United States is mined and sold by companies in Vermont, and it offers a kind of beauty that can fit a variety of styles.
 You can find slate in a variety of colors — including different shades of green, gray, red, brown, blue, and purple.
 And because it can last for centuries, its durability is outstanding.